Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal

 This work is mainly concerned with proving statements of the above form by making assumptions both on $\vtheta$ and $\hat\vtheta$.
 The stronger the assumptions on $\vtheta$ and $\hat\vtheta$ are, the stronger the equivalence relation $\sim$ will be.
-The following sections present two equivalence relations over models, namely, $\eqdiff$ and $\eqperm$.
+The following sections present two equivalence relations over models, namely $\eqdiff$ and $\eqperm$.
 We note that the equivalence relation $\eqperm$ will help us formalize disentanglement.

 Practically speaking, observational equivalence between the learned model $\hat\vtheta$ and the ground-truth model $\vtheta$ can be achieved via maximum likelihood estimation in the infinite data regime.
-Thus, identifiability results of the form of \eqref{eq:general_ident} guarantee that if the learned model is perfectly fitted on the data (assumed infinite), its parameter $\hat\vtheta$ is $\sim$-equivalent to the that of the ground-truth model, $\vtheta$.
+Thus, identifiability results of the form of \eqref{eq:general_ident} guaranty that if the learned model is perfectly fitted to the data (assumed infinite), its parameter $\hat\vtheta$ is $\sim$-equivalent to that of the ground-truth model, $\vtheta$.

-\subsection{Equivalence up to diffeomorphism}
+\subsection{Equivalence up to Diffeomorphism}

 We start by defining \textit{equivalence up to diffeomorphism}.
 This equivalence relation is important since we will show later on that it is actually the same as observational equivalence and will thus be our first step in all our identifiability results.
 In what follows, we overload the notation and write $\vv(\vz^{<t}) := [\vv(\vz^{1}), \dots, \vv(\vz^{t-1})]$, and similarly for other functions.